AtolyeDijital/maybe/README.md

 ## Features

-- **Type Safety**: Avoids null reference exceptions and encourages more functional programming patterns.
+- **Null Safety**: Avoids null reference exceptions and encourages more functional programming patterns.
+- **Access Control**: Prevents direct access to the base value without performing a control operation.
 - **Async Support**: Seamlessly integrates with asynchronous programming models in .NET.
 - **Simplicity**: Easy to use and understand, with a straightforward API.
 - **Flexibility**: Provides methods to chain operations on the optional values, including checks and transformations, without unwrapping them.